eiffel-community/eiffel-intelligence/wiki/authentication.md

     {"security":true}

-## Login point that returns the name of current user
+## Login Endpoint Returns the Name of Current User

 Upon the first time valid credentials are used the response will contain an 'X-Auth-Token' header that must be saved and attached to any following calls to